Pain · Principal posture

 Stage three: route channels by reader.
 European trade-show URLs, European LinkedIn presence, and the /de/ mirror route to the European register.
 US paid search, US LinkedIn campaigns, US RFP responses, and US referrals route to the US-facing surface.
 The principal does not give up the register.
 The US reader meets the door built for them.
 The European reader meets the door built for them.

 This work fits inside a Market Entry Sprint (six to ten weeks, US-facing hero plus primary product surfaces plus deck plus outbound register, European surface untouched), a Cross-Border Build (three to six months, full multi-channel US presence including paid landing-page architecture and sales enablement), or a Group Partnership (monthly retainer, twelve-month minimum, for groups with multiple US-facing brands or product lines).
-Pricing is confirmed in discovery, not on the public site.
+Public prices are not listed; fit, scope, and sequence are set after the inquiry review.

 Scope first.
 US-facing surface second.
 Channel routing third.
 The European register does not move.
 The US-facing surface does not borrow from the European register.
 Two doors, one firm.